Katie Chapman: Chicago Red Stars

-In December 2009 WPS club Chicago Red Stars signed Chapman, who cited the need for a new challenge.
+In December 2009, WPS club Chicago Red Stars signed Chapman, who cited the need for a new challenge.
 The Red Stars announced that Chapman would join the club in time for the 2010 WPS season, joining up with former Arsenal coach Emma Hayes and England team-mate Karen Carney.
 After making 21 appearances during the campaign, Chapman negotiated a mutual release from her contract and returned to Arsenal.
-It was reported that Chapman's husband had difficulty finding employment in America, so she returned home for the sake of her family.
+It was reported that Chapman's husband had difficulty finding employment in the United States, so she returned home for the sake of her family.

 Back to Arsenal

 Chapman rejoined Arsenal in October 2010, with the club on domestic hiatus before the launch of the FA WSL.
 She was praised by manager Laura Harvey after scoring late, decisive goals against Rayo Vallecano Femenino and Linköpings FC which helped to take Arsenal through to a UEFA Women's Champions League semi-final against eventual winners Lyon.
 In May 2011, following injuries to Faye White and Jayne Ludlow, Chapman captained the Arsenal team which beat Bristol Academy 2–0 at the Ricoh Arena to reclaim the FA Women's Cup.

 Arsenal and Chapman won the first two editions of the FA WSL in 2011 and 2012.
-In March 2013 Arsenal announced that Chapman was seven months pregnant and would miss the first half of the 2013 campaign.
-She returned to the team in a friendly win over Coventry City in July 2013, following the birth of her third son.
+In March 2013, Arsenal announced that Chapman was seven months pregnant and would miss the first half of the 2013 campaign.
+She returned to the team in a friendly win over Coventry City in July 2013, following the birth of her third child.

 On 3 August 2013, Chapman made a substitute appearance in Arsenal's 3–0 FA WSL win over Liverpool.
 The FA decreed she had not been properly registered and Arsenal were deducted three points.
 The blunder meant that Arsenal – champions for the last nine consecutive seasons – could not finish higher than third and would not qualify for the 2014–15 UEFA Women's Champions League, unless they won the 2013–14 competition.